ApryseSDK/pdftron-react-native/README.md

 ##### showSavedSignatures
 bool, optional, default to true

-Defines whether to show saved signatures for reusing in signature mode.
+Defines whether to show saved signatures for re-use when using the signing tool.

 ```js
 <DocumentView